martindavid1995/ECMod/README.md

     - Overhaul of gamemode timings in to account for increased `sv_fps`
     - Weapon balancing (Shotgun nerf, BAR/Bren buff)
     - Custom all-weapons menus
-    - Custom rifles-only menus, and the ability to designate maps as rifles-only from the config
+    - Custom rifles-only menus, and the ability to designate maps as rifles-only from the server config
+    - Removal of ambient effects
+    - Custom maps
     - Search and Destroy:
       - Halftime attacker/defender switch
       - Pregame freeze time
       - Preround freeze time (strat time)
+      - Configurable round times and round limits
       - Disabling carryover weapons into new rounds
       - Displaying match winner/loser at the end